 One of the few figure-of-eight circuits in the world, Suzuka is the only one of this configuration on the F1 calendar, and remains a supreme test of driver skill, right up there with the likes of Spa-Francorchamps.

-Designed by John Hugenholtz, the narrow, undulating circuit features virtually ever type of corner imaginable.
+Penned by Zandvoort designer John Hugenholtz, the narrow, undulating circuit features virtually ever type of corner imaginable.

 It opens with a seemingly never-ending series of S-bends in the first sector, which are among the most demanding sequence of corners on the F1 calendar.
 Exiting the long Dunlop left-hander, the drivers have to hop the kerbs over the Degner right-handers before sweeping under the cross-over bridge and into the tight left-hand hairpin.

-Exiting this, drivers are then tested with a long right-hander before sweeping into the Spoon Curve and feeding onto the back straight.
-The final test of the lap comes with the 130R left-hander – much of its challenge has been nullified with ongoing safety modifications – before they stand on the anchors for the Casio chicane, a fiddly right-left that marks one of the few true overtaking points on the circuit.
+Exiting this, drivers are then tested with a long right-hander before swinging left into the Spoon Curve that feeds onto the back straight.
+The final test of the lap comes with the 130R left-hander – much of its challenge has been nullified with ongoing safety modifications – before the drivers stand on the anchors for the Casio Triangle, a fiddly right-left chicane that marks one of the few true overtaking points on the circuit

 With its late-season slot often meaning that it plays host to championship deciders, Suzuka is often synonymous with action, and certainly a bit of controversy since it made its debut on the F1 calendar in 1987.

 Picking our five most memorable Suzuka moments has been a tough ask.
 Here they are: